Kit Home Loans

 How much can you borrow?

-Discounts: Competitive professional package and basic loan discounts are available.
+- Discounts: Competitive professional package and basic loan discounts are available.

-Please call us on 1300 889 743 or enquire online to talk to a mortgage broker in our office for expert advice.
+Please call us on 1300 889 743 or complete our free assessment form to talk to a mortgage broker in our office for expert advice.

 Why are the banks conservative?

 Australian lenders treat kit homes very conservatively as they are worried that if they release funds to pay for the kit up front and something goes wrong with construction then they will be left with only the land as security, which may be worth less than the loan amount.